axelvaldez/radical-companies/_posts/model/2023-02-23-urban-radical.markdown

  <div class="_quotespan">Holy shit!</div>
  <div class="_quotespan">That is by far the cleverest thing we came up with, by the way.</div>
  <div class="_quotespan">Holy shit!
 That means that any (exagerated air quotes) cheating will be caught by the co&hellip;-owners, is that what you call them?</div>
  <div class="_quotespan">Yes.
 And also by the app&rsquo;s backend itself.
 It can constantly look for and flag irregularities.
 In the end, it is up to people to resolve the issue, if there is one.
-You got this quickly&hellip;</div>
+I&rsquo;d have to say, you got this quickly&hellip;</div>
- <div class="_quotespan">Right.
-You have thought about this, haven&rsquo;t you.
-Not quite surprised&hellip;</div>
  <div class="_quotespan">Look I spend six years thinking about all kind of things related to this.
 This is very clever, but not quite unexpected.</div>

 <h1 class="_section">ENDNOTES</h1>